Joe Vaughan (politician)

-Joseph James Vaughan (1878 – 1938) was a British politician.
+Joseph James Vaughan (1878 – 1938) was a British left-wing politician.

 Early life and career

-Born in East London, Vaughan began working at the age of eight, but remained at school part-time until he was thirteen.
-He worked a wide variety of jobs before he was apprenticed to a former Chartist.
-This encouraged him to become a radical and join the Liberal Party.
-However, he soon grew disillusioned with the party, and instead joined the British Socialist Party (BSP).
+Born in East London, Vaughan began working at the age of eight.
+He stayed at school part-time until he was thirteen.
+He worked a variety of jobs before he was apprenticed to a former Chartist, who shaped Vaughan's political education.
+He was encouraged to become a radical.
+He initially joined the Liberal Party, but soon grew disillusioned and chose the British Socialist Party (BSP).

-Vaughan eventually settled into a career as an electrician, joined the Electrical Trades Union (ETU) and became president of Bethnal Green Trades Council.
-The BSP affiliated to the Labour Party, and it was under this party label that Vaughan was elected to Bethnal Green Borough Council in 1914.
+Vaughan eventually settled into a career as an electrician, joined the Electrical Trades Union (ETU), and was elected president of Bethnal Green Trades Council.
+The BSP affiliated to the Labour Party, and it was under this party label that Vaughan was elected in 1914 to the Bethnal Green Borough Council.
 He was the only Labour member of the council until 1919, when the party won a large majority.

-As the only councillor with experience, he was elected mayor each year from 1919 until 1921.
-In 1920, he was a founder member of the Communist Party of Great Britain (CPGB), and the following year attended the Third World Congress of the Communist International.
-However, he also remained a member of Labour, even serving on the executive of the London Labour Party.
+Vaughan stood for Mayor of Bethnal Green in 1919, and won.
+He is often cited as the first British communist mayor.
+He was re-elected in 1920 and 1921.
+When the Communist Party of Great Britain (CPGB) formed in 1920, Vaughan was one of the founding members.
+He chaired the BSP's Ninth Annual Conference in London in 1920.
+The next year he attended the 3rd World Congress of the Communist International in Moscow.
+During this period, he still remained a member of Labour, even serving on the executive of the London Labour Party.